mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-- Here we see the events - a log of each entry, tracking
+- Here we see a list of events
+- a log of each entry, tracking
   - the last known **location** of each team at a given time
   - the "INTEL" collected, featuring correct/incorrect flagging.
   - the next base they've been sent to.